apereo/cas/docs/cas-server-documentation/integration/Attribute-Resolution.md

 If it realizes that a custom attribute is used to determine the principal id AND the same attribute is also set to be collected into the final set of attributes, it will then remove that attribute from the final collection.

+Note that by default, CAS auto-creates attribute repository sources that are appropriate for LDAP, JDBC, etc.
+If you need something more, you will need to resort to more elaborate measures of defining the bean configuration.

+To see the relevant list of CAS properties, please [review this guide](../installation/Configuration-Properties.html).
+More about the Person Directory and its configurable sources [can be found here](https://github.com/apereo/person-directory).

+## Examples

 Suppose CAS is configured to authenticate against Active Directory.
 The account whose details are defined below authenticates via `sAMAccountName`.